Pashchevskyi/javapro_task_9/README.md

 MAX-SIZE - integer value, which is number of bytes - maximum allowed size of log file.

-FORMAT - regular expression for LOG file formatting (now is not used)
+FORMAT - regular expression for LOG file formatting

 Configuration example is situated in "./config/logs.sample.ini" file of the Project.